owid/owid-grapher/docs/devcontainer-setup.md

     In the VS Code terminal that executes inside the devcontainer, run the MySQL command line client:

     ```bash
-    mysql -h db -u grapher -pgrapher
+    mysql -h db -u grapher -pgrapher grapher
     ```

-    This will ask you for the password (enter `grapher`) and then show a prompt.
+    This will show a MySQL prompt.
 See the https://dev.mysql.com/doc/refman/8.0/en/getting-information.html for how to query the database in this interface.

 2. From a desktop application